Image Credit: IncArabia

 Still not sure what speed you need?

-Check this chart for an easy guide to how fast your intent connection needs to be when streaming video online.
+Check this chart for an easy guide to how fast your internet connection needs to be when streaming video online.

 |BBC iPlayer||1.5 Mbps||2.8 Mbps||Not available|